 Webhooks

 Get notified when research completes instead of polling.
-Webhooks are ideal for production systems and serverless architectures.
+See the DeepResearch Guide for complete webhook documentation including signature verification and retry behavior.

 task = valyu.deepresearch.create(